laithhanna/Encryption-Decryption/README.md

 There are two encryption/decrytpion algorithms available:

-Shift -> It shifts each letter by the specified number (the key) according to its order in the alphabet in circle;
+Caesar cipher -> It shifts each letter by the specified number (the key) according to its order in the alphabet in circle;

 Unicode -> Performs encryption/decryption based on the Unicode table.